 The Medical Assistant Certificate program prepares the student for an entry-level position as a medical assistant in a medical office, clinic, hospital or other health care facility.
 Clinical (diagnostic and treatment), administrative (communication and business) skills and transdisciplinary knowledge and skills are included in the course work.
-A nonpaid externship experience with a licensed health care practitioner is the culmination of the program.

-Upon completion, students are able to sit for national medical assistant certifying exams.
+A non-paid externship experience with a licensed health care practitioner is the culmination of the program.
+Upon completion of the program, students are eligible to sit for the RMA(AMT) exam.